Transgender rights in Australia: Gender dysphoria treatment

-Access by children
+Access by minors

-Medical treatment is available to a child who has been diagnosed with gender dysphoria.
+Medical treatment is available to a minor who has been diagnosed with gender dysphoria.
 An independent review into gender-affirming care for minors commissioned by the New South Wales government and released in September 2024 found that puberty blockers are "safe, effective and reversible".
 However, they also called for more long-term research.
-A diagnosis requires that the child feels and verbalises a strong desire to have a different gender for at least six months.
+A diagnosis requires that the minor feels and verbalises a strong desire to have a different gender for at least six months.

 The Royal Australasian College of Physicians, the Royal Australian College of General Practitioners, the Australian Endocrine Society, and AusPATH all support access to puberty blockers for transgender youth.

 Medical treatment for minors with gender dysphoria experiencing puberty is generally divided into two stages: